bowenl-math/bowenl-math.github.io/index.md

 * (2023Spring)Here are note and slides for my final report of course “advanced topics in complex geometry", lectured by Xiaokui Yang, and topic of the final report is the uniqueness of the K\"ahler structure of complex projective space.
    - [note](notes/personal notes/Uniqueness_CPn/note.pdf)
    - [slides](notes/personal notes/Uniqueness_CPn/slides.pdf)
-* (2023Spring)Here are note and slides for a review of topology frequently used in geometry.
+* (2023Spring)Here are note and slides for a review of topology frequently used in geometry, discussed with Zhiyao Xiong, Zhitong Chen.
    - [note](notes/personal notes/Review_of_topology/note.pdf)
    - [slides](notes/personal notes/Review_of_topology/slides.pdf)

-### Contact
-liubw22@mails.tsinghua.edu.cn.
-Please contact me if you find any mistake in my notes!
-Thanks in advance.